dayananda-ks/dayananda-ks/README.md

 **Hey, I'm Dayananda** — a Computer Science undergrad (B.E., 2027) at KVG College of Engineering, Sullia.
 I build **Java + Spring Boot** backend systems, ship AI-powered apps using **RAG & LLMs**, and push things to production.

-Technical Lead of the Open Source Club at my college, interning at two places simultaneously.
+Currently interning at two places simultaneously and leading the Open Source Club at my college.
+Former state-level Kabaddi captain (12th grade).
 I write clean code, think in systems, and learn by building.

 ---